Qouve/IncQol/README.md

 Shift+Alt+2 to open the filter window

+Shift+Alt+3 to open the small filter window

+Shift+Alt+4 to add a filter with the current hovered item

 ### Some hotkeys are wrong?
 It can happen that some hotkeys are not correctly displayed.